ncats/multiplex-analysis-web-apps/neighborhood_profile_analyzer.md

 The sections below will show examples of settings and visualizations that can be created in the Clusters Analyzer page.
 For these examples, we used a sample dataset included with MAWA called **Multiplex_Image_Sample.csv** and selected three Markers (ECAD, HistoneH3, and CD45RO) for our phenotyping step.
 When combined, these three markers create eight unique phenotypes with the *Species phenotyping* method in Thresholded intensities.

-#### Cluster/Phenotype Heatmap
+#### Phenotype/Cluster Heatmap

 The heatmap offers a view of the number of each phenotyped cell located within each cluster.
-The heatmap can be modified using a toggle switch for heatmap normalization, and a selectboxes for Feature and Feature value selection.
+The heatmap can be modified using a toggle switch for heatmap normalization.
 These widgets have the following properties.
-It offers three normalization options for viewing the heatmap:

 `Normalization Toggle`: This toggle switch allows you to change the normalization method applied to the heatmap.
 The normalization options are as follows: